cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

  $ {"start":1424475097,"end":1424486266,"data":[{"time":1424475097,"value":14164}]}

+The results in the first case are a subset of those in the second.

 Specifying a Tenant
 -------------------

 Only superadmin tenant users are allowed to retrieve tenant-level node usage metrics.
-Any attempt to retrieve that type of information will return a 405 error (method not allowed), since this metric is not available for non-superadmin users.
+Any query by a user in a regular tenant to retrieve that type of information will return a 405 error (method not allowed), since this metric is not available for non-superadmin tenant users.

 .. code-block:: bash